 The answer is that gassy drinks such as beer, champagne and soda mixers with your liquor speed up the rate of alcohol absorption into your bloodstream.
 It's hypothesized that carbon dioxide in the drink rapidly pushes alcohol from your stomach into your small intestine .

-The two studies conducted were admittedly small-scale (with 21 participants), but for those who are always laughed at for not being able to hold your beer - at least now you have a good comeback.
+The study conducted was admittedly small-scale, but for those who are always laughed at for not being able to hold your beer - at least now you have a good comeback.

 6. NSAIDs (Ibuprofen, Nurofen etc)